Whimsy Stick

 TL;DR

-A professional canine flirt pole is not the same product as a consumer dog flirt pole.
-The structural difference comes down to four specifications: pole-to-line ratio that creates a usable field of chase, static load-rated line, ground-level lure mechanics, and construction rated for working-breed force output.
+A professional canine flirt pole is not the same product as a consumer-grade backyard toy.
+While the form factor looks identical, the structural difference comes down to four specifications: pole-to-line ratio that creates a usable field of chase, static load-rated line, ground-level lure mechanics, and construction rated for working-breed force output.
 When those four specs are correct, the tool produces neurological closure of the prey sequence rather than just physical activation.

 Who this reference is for